rubatopy/rubato/docs/source/tutorials/platformer/step3.rst

     )
     player.add(player_body)

 This enables physics for our player.
-You should see the dinosaur slowly falling down the screen.
+Running the file, you should see the dinosaur slowly falling down the screen.
 2 things to note here:
     * We base the gravity off of our Display resolution so that scaling our screen does not affect the gravity.
-    * ``pos_correction`` is the amount of correction to ensure that our player does not get stuck in the ground.
+    * ``pos_correction`` is the amount we correct the position of the player every frame if it is colliding with something.
+Setting it to 1 means that all overlaps are fully corrected in one frame.

 Let's also add a hitbox to our player.
 For simplicity, we will use a rectangular hitbox.
 Add the following code right after the previous block.